basarat/gls/CONTRIBUTING.md

 The props we want to be supported by a potential wysiwyg editor get added to `GLSProps`.

 Potentially all of these can be done by the user in `style` Or `className`, but its just easier this way.

+# Docs Images

+Drawn using [draw.io](https://draw.io).
+Just open the xml files from the images directory.